• Skip to primary navigation

 Jump to Recipe·Print Recipe

 After sharing my vegan beet brownie recipe, I've been ALL about adding cooked beets to baked goods.
-And what better way to do it than with these homemade red velvet cupcakes?!
+And what better way to do it than with these healthy red velvet cupcakes?!

 Honestly, red velvet has never been my favorite flavor.
 But these cupcakes?
 Oh, these cupcakes are GOOD.

 These are cassava flour cupcakes, so they're completely grain free, gluten free and nut free; as cassava flour comes from the cassava plant, a root vegetable.
-In addition, this easy red velvet cupcake recipe is only colored with beets and is sweetened with coconut sugar.
+In addition, this gluten free red velvet cupcake recipe is only colored with beets and is sweetened with coconut sugar.

 • gluten free and grain free: made with Otto's cassava flour